-The ex-ante test will entail that if Telenor is to make price increases or other changes to one or more flagship products, Telenor must document to Nkom that financial replicability will be safeguarded.
+The ex-ante test will entail that if Telenor is to make price reductions or other product changes to one or more flagship products, Telenor must document to Nkom that financial replicability will be safeguarded.
 The calculations will be made by applying the last completed margin squeeze test, with updated prices and subscription figures, and Telenor must prove to Nkom that the portfolio does not show a negative result.

-If Telenor is to implement price increases or other changes to one or more standalone fibre products in the retail market that are not included in the portfolio of flagship products, or on launching new individual fibre products in the retail market, such as new speeds, Telenor must submit documentation to Nkom that it has passed the gross margin test.
+If Telenor is to implement price reductions or other product changes to one or more standalone fibre products in the retail market that are not included in the portfolio of flagship products, or on launching new individual fibre products in the retail market, such as new speeds, Telenor must submit documentation to Nkom that it has passed the gross margin test.